nglange/help-documentation/_userguides/Box_Panel.md

 ### Creating Box Panel User
 {: #create-user}

-Only Administrator can create new Users on Box Panel.
+Only administrator can create new users on Box Panel.

-To create a Box Panel User, following these steps:
+To create a Box Panel user, follow these steps:

 1. Click **Account** from the navigation bar at the top of the page and then select **Account Contacts**.
 2. On the Account Contacts page, click the **Add Contact** button at the upper-right corner of the page.
-3. In the Add a contact window, input the contact information of the User and then click **Save Details**.
+3. In the Add a contact window, input the contact information of the user and then click **Save Details**.

+The new user will receive an email from Blue Box to guide him/her to set the account password.
+For more information, see [Box Panel Administrator and User](../Box_Panel/index.html)

 ### Creating COS User
 {: #create-cos-user}

-Only Administrator can create new users for COS Dedicated IBM Managed.
+Only administrator can create new users for COS Dedicated IBM Managed.

 To create a new user for COS Dedicated IBM Managed, [submit a ticket](#create-ticket) to request Support staff to add the user.

-In later releases, Administrator shall be able to create COS Dedicated IBM Managed Users from Box Panel directly.
+In later releases, administrator shall be able to create COS Dedicated IBM Managed users from Box Panel directly.
 However, for the current release, new users can only be created via support tickets.